The FBI Might Flag You if You Use These Words Online

 If you are a Matrix fan, you likely know that this is a reference to having one’s eyes opened to reality.
 Once you’ve taken a red pill in the films, you no longer see the world the “machines” have created for us to believe but see the supposed truth.

-Naturally, the use of such a term usually is applied to those of us who are apt to not believe certain narratives the political left is spinning.
+Naturally, the use of such a term is usually applied to those of us who are apt to not believe certain narratives the political left is spinning.
 Should you question elections, the efficacy of vaccines, etc., you’ve been “red-pilled.”
 And to use such terminology is apparently a sign to the FBI that you might soon engage in violent activity.

 According to that agency, “in the context of RMVE (Racially or Ethically Motivated Extremism) ideology, taking the red pill or becoming ‘red-pilled’ indicates the adoption of racist, anti-Semitic or fascist beliefs.”